 Pet store disclosure bills require stores to post the animals’ health records, along with the name and location of the breeder, so that customers can see where the pets for sale were bred.
 This information can help consumers make a more informed decision about whether they should purchase a particular pet.

 Pet lemon laws offer better protection for consumers and greater recourse for buyers of sick pets.
 As with breeding regulations, this type of law increases the costs of doing business for mill-supplied pet stores by requiring them to provide warranties.

 Bans on the sale of animals in public places are important because backyard breeders often use public venues to sell animals who are underage, unhealthy, not vaccinated and not spayed or neutered.
 These sales are usually unregulated, with no accountability on the part of the seller.
 Sadly, many of the pets are purchased impulsively and are surrendered to shelters when the cost of caring for them becomes unmanageable.

-Retail pet sales bans prohibit the sale of dogs and cats (and often rabbits) in pet stores unless the animals come from shelters or rescue groups.
-Hundreds of cities and counties across the U.S. have enacted these ordinances and there are many more in the works.
+Retail pet sales restrictions prohibit the sale of dogs and cats (and often rabbits) in pet stores.
+Hundreds of cities and counties across the U.S., as well as several states, have enacted these ordinances, and there are many more in the works.
 Legislation that focuses on animal sales is effective because it addresses the problem of mills and backyard breeders from the retail point of sale.
 Restricting the market for pets from puppy and kitten mills reduces the incentive to produce them.

 Best Friends, other animal welfare groups, local activists and concerned individuals are working with lawmakers around the country to improve the lives of animals and people in their communities.
 These efforts are having a profound effect on the fight against puppy and kitten mills.
 Please join us.
 Working together, we can Save Them All.